Neuro-Algorithm/Neuro-Algorithm/README.md

 📫 Reach me on GitHub or email: deborahakujobi62@gmail.com

- **Fun fact**: I debug code best with Afrobeats in the background—something about the rhythm helps neural networks click
+ **Fun fact**: I debug code best with Afrobeats in the background, something about the rhythm helps neural networks click